pacman82/arrow-odbc/Readme.md

 | All others            | Unsupported        |

 The mapping for insertion is not the optimal yet, but before spending a lot of work on improving it I was curious that usecase would pop up for users.
 So if something does not work, but maybe could provided a better mapping of Arrow to ODBC types, feel free to open an issue.
 If you do so please give a lot of context of what you are trying to do.

-## Supported Arrow types

-Appart from the afformentioned Arrow types `Uint8` is also supported if specifying the Arrow schema directly.

 ## Build